SpenHanley/flask_forum/README.md

 Use of a virtualenv is suggested and all the project requirements have been frozen to requirements.
 To install the dependancies run
 > pip install -r requirements.txt

+Then to run the project run
+> flask run